DanB-Web/FSJSTechDegreeProject5/README.md

-i) 	Profile fade in on page load - code credited in CSS file ii) 	User boxes scale out and shadow when selected iii) 	In modal window, close button and employee picture scale out
+i) 	Profile fade in on page load - code credited in CSS file ii) 	User boxes scale out and shadow when selected iii) 	In modal window, close button and employee picture scale out iv)	Removed cross from search input file - not neccessary with live search - code credited in CSS file